microbus-io/fabric/docs/blocks/uniform-code.md

 ```
 {name}
-  app
+├── app
-    {name}
+│   └── {name}
-      main-gen.go
+│       └── main-gen.go
-  {name}api
+├── {name}api
-    clients-gen.go
+│   ├── clients-gen.go
-    imports-gen.go
+│   ├── imports-gen.go
-    type.go
+│   └── {type}.go
-  intermediate
+├── intermediate
-    intermediate-gen.go
+│   ├── intermediate-gen.go
-    mock-gen.go
+│   └── mock-gen.go
-  resources
+├── resources
-    embed-gen.go
+│   └── embed-gen.go
-  integration_test.go
+├── integration_test.go
-  integration-gen_test.go
+├── integration-gen_test.go
-  service-gen.go
+├── service-gen.go
-  service.go
+├── service.go
+├── service.yaml
-  version-gen_test.go
+├── version-gen_test.go
-  version-gen.go
+└── version-gen.go
 ```

 Files that include `-gen` in their name are fully code generated and should not be edited.
 The are also marked with a `DO NOT EDIT` comment.

 The `app` directory hosts `package main` of an `Application` that runs the microservice, and only the microservice.
-This is what eventually gets built and deployed.
 The executable will be named like the package name of the microservice.
+If you choose to deploy each microservice as a separate executable, this will be it.

-The `{service}api` directory (and package) defines the `Client` and `MulticastClient` of the microservice and the complex types (structs) that they use. `MulticastTrigger` and `Hook` are defined if the microservice is a source of events.
+The `{name}api` directory (and package) defines the `Client` and `MulticastClient` of the microservice and the complex types (structs) that they use. `MulticastTrigger` and `Hook` are defined if the microservice is a source of events.
 Together these represent the public-facing API of the microservice to upstream microservices.
-The name of the directory is derived from that of the microservice in order to make it easily distinguishable in code completion tools.
+The name of the directory `{name}api` is derived from that of the microservice in order to make it easily distinguishable in code completion tools.

 The `intermediate` directory (and package) defines the `Intermediate` and the `Mock`.
 The `Intermediate` serves as the base of the microservice via anonymous inclusion and in turn extends the [`Connector`](../structure/connector.md).
 The `Mock` is a mockable stub of the microservices that can be used in [integration testing](../blocks/integrationtesting.md) when a live version of the microservice cannot.